 After having spent a few years producing for other artists, I wanted to get back into writing, and needed a space for that so I wouldn’t have to keep renting studios.
-So I set up The Cabin for that, 4 years ago, when the Tileyard was just coming to life.
-As my amount of gear in the studio increased, I ended up doing more and more here.
+So I set up The Cabin around four years ago, when the Tileyard was just coming to life.
+As the amount of gear in the studio increased, I ended up doing more and more work here.
 With production budgets going the way they are, if I can record something like drums here and have them sound good, why not?
 If I’m in a situation where I need a whole band to record at the same time, I’ll go to a different studio like The Pool.

 On the business side of things, I’m signed to 365 Artists, who are very good.
 The guys I work with there, Paul Smith and Adam Clough, are really great guys.
 Whenever I go to see them, they always play me artists that I am excited to work with, which is great in itself.
 They help build my business connections by setting up meetings for me.

-Management tends to be a murky area from a lot of artists/producers.
-It's not always easy to find good representation.
-How did you find yours
+Management tends to be a murky area for a lot of artists and producers.
+It’s not always easy to find good representation.
+How did you find yours?

-Miloco used to have an in-house producer/management department which was eventually disbanded and became Gotham Producers.
+Miloco used to have an in-house producer management department which was eventually disbanded and became Gotham Producer Management.
 My first manager was a part of that, so when Gotham separated itself from Miloco, I stuck with her.
 After I parted with her, I signed to 365 because of my friends next door, a production duo called The Nexus, (Lana Del Rey, Hurts).
 They’re managed by 365, so I met the company through them.

 Like I said before, it’s not about conscious networking.
 None of us attend networking events.
 These are people you meet through friends, over beers or something.
 Tileyard is a great place to meet people who are doing what you’re doing.
 There are some very interesting film composers here, and that’s something that I’ve been wanting to learn more about.
-For example, I’d done a record with a band called The Hics, and one of the film composers heard it, and called me up because he liked it.
-We had a pint and ended up working on some stuff together.
+For example, I’d done a record with a band called The Hics, and one of the Tileyard film composers heard it, and called me up because he liked it.
+We had a beer together and ended up working on some stuff.
 That’s how these things work.

-When you work on things like The Kelly Rowland and David Guetta records stuff in your early 20s, how did it help you move forward?
+When you worked on things like the Kelly Rowland and David Guetta record in your early 20s, how did it help you move forward?
 Did people pay attention to that?